 After watching “the founder”, you might assume that McDonalds are the biggest fast food firm everywhere.

-But in China, they only make it paltry 5th.
+But in the top 5 fast food restaurants in China, they only make it paltry 5th.
 Chinese MaccieD’s is not all that bad because a big mac is still a big mac.
 But they lose multiple points for lack of milkshake and culinary breakfast abortions that include soya milk.
+You can though still get stuff like a sausageg McMuffin.
+This makes McDoanlds one of the best breakfasts in China.

 No. 4 Shanghai Shihao Catering Co Ltd – The Bruce Lee Restaurants